Ricketts Point Marine Sanctuary

 Geology and Life Forms

-The underwater interest at Ricketts Point Marine Sanctuary is considerable.
-Sandstone rock platforms extend from the shore, supporting a great diversity of flora and fauna.
-It is characterised by extensive sandstone intertidal platforms, subtidal reef, soft substrate, sand and seagrass habitats.
-There are secluded caverns and under-rock ledges hosting colourful sponge gardens.
-Fifty-one species of fish have been identified in the Sanctuary, the most common being southern hulafish, zebra fish, dusky morwongs, moonlighters and Australian sweep.
+51 species of fish have been identified in the Sanctuary, the most common include: southern hulafish; zebra fish; dusky morwongs; moonlighters and Australian sweep.
 The Sanctuary is also home to smaller and less mobile animals including abalone, winkles, sea urchins, brittle stars, sea stars and crabs.
 Crucial to this rich marine eco-system are the algae, seaweeds and seagrass meadows which provide a beautiful palette of verdant green, red and brown.
-The majority of the area is shallow water of less than five metres, providing an easily accessible recreational area for snorkelling and diving.
+The majority of the area is shallow water of less than five metres, providing an easily accessible recreational area for snorkeling and diving.

 The Natural History of the Beaumaris Peninsula and Its Influence on Human Activity by Bob Whiteway